-To protect against battery discharge, undervoltage lockout (UVLO) circuitry is integrated in the system.
+To protect against battery discharge, undervoltage lockout (UVLO) circuitry is integrated into the system.
 If the input voltage on VIN1 drops below a typical 2.15 V UVLO threshold, all channels shut down.
 In the buck channels, both the power switch and the synchronous rectifier turn off.
 When the voltage on VIN1 rises above the UVLO threshold, the part is enabled once more.

 Alternatively, the user can select device models with a UVLO set at a higher level, suitable for USB applications.
-For these models, the device reaches the turn off threshold when the input supply drops to 3.65 V typical.
+For these models, the device reaches the turn-off threshold when the input supply drops to 3.65 V typical.

 In case of a thermal or UVLO event, the active pull-downs (if factory enabled) are enabled to discharge the output capacitors quickly.
-The pull-down resistors remain engaged until the thermal fault event is no longer present or the input supply voltage falls below the V{POR} voltage level.
-The typical value of V{POR} is approximately 1 V.
+The pull-downs remain engaged until the input supply voltage or thermal fault event is no longer present.